 Mountain Gorilla National Parks in Uganda, Rwanda, and Congo

-There are only four Mountain Gorilla National Parks in the entire world.
+Mountain Gorilla National Parks are only four in the entire world.
 Currently, the estimated population of Mountain Gorillas is around 1,000, spread across these four national parks in East and Central Africa.
 These parks include Bwindi Impenetrable National Park and Mgahinga National Park in southwestern Uganda.
 The others are Volcanoes National Park in northern Rwanda and Virunga National Park in the eastern Democratic Republic of Congo.
 Out of the world’s estimated 1,000 Mountain Gorillas, Bwindi Impenetrable National Park hosts the largest population, with half of the total numbers found there.

 Bwindi also boasts the highest number of gorilla families, followed by Volcanoes National Park in Rwanda.
 These two parks are followed by Mgahinga, which has only one gorilla family, and Virunga National Park, where gorilla safari activities are limited due to intermittent security threats.